 The sounds on the database are the copyright of ElephantVoices.
 If you wish to use them commercially or otherwise, please contact us.
 If you wish to cite this work please use: Poole, J and Granli, P. 2009.
 Database of African elephant acoustic communication, www.elephantvoices.org.

-To view the full sitemap for the database, click here.
+To view the full structure of this database, also showing the selection of sounds uploaded, click here.

 Sounds originating in the larynx are referred to as laryngeal calls and include the rumbles, revs, roars, cries, grunts, barks and husky-cries.

 The most commonly heard call type are the rumbles, representing over 90% of our collection of sounds.

 Trunk calls are produced when an elephant sends an explosive exhalation of air through the trunk.
 Elephant can produce a wide variety of sounds this way.

 Elephants often trumpet when they are highly stimulated - in situations where they may be fearful, surprised, aggressive, playful or socially excited.

 Elephants produce a variety of novel sounds some of which are learned through imitation of other elephants or things in their environment.
 Sounds reported thus far include humming, squelching, croaking.